tkeijock/k8s-test/README.md

 In this project, Minikube runs inside a single EC2 instance.
 Since the instance itself is already virtualized, no additional hypervisor (such as VirtualBox) is needed.
 Using Minikube prevents the overhead of provisioning multiple EC2 instances to manually configure them as Kubernetes nodes to form a cluster — an effort that only becomes necessary when progressing to a real EKS deployment.

+## Demo Application Overview

 The demo application is a simple Dashboard that uses Redis as its backend storage layer.
 This application is interesting because it naturally creates multiple components — a Redis Master, a Redis Slave, and a Front-end — giving us a realistic multi-container scenario inside Kubernetes.

+This structure allows us to experiment with deployments, services, and inter-component communication in a way that resembles a real production environment.
+The goal isn’t to build or improve the application itself, but to use it as a lightweight, practical example while I focus on Kubernetes deployments, service exposure, port and connectivity testing, and validating the full development-to-production workflow.

 This structure allows us to experiment with deployments, services, and inter-component communication in a way that resembles a real production environment.
 The goal isn’t to build or improve the application itself, but to use it as a lightweight, practical example while I focus on Kubernetes deployments, service exposure, port and connectivity testing, and validating the full development-to-production workflow.

 ---
 This repository is organized into separate guides to keep the workflow clear and structured: